javipalanca/spade/docs/presence.rst

 ^^^^^

 The state of a presence message shows if the agent is **Available** or **Unavailable**.
-This means that the agent is connected to the network or not.
-This is very useful to know, before contacting an agent if it is available to receive the message in real time or not.
-This is a boolean attribute.
+This means that the agent is connected to an XMPP server or not.
+This is very useful to know, before contacting an agent, if it is available to receive a message in real time or not.
+The availability state is a boolean attribute.

 Besides, the *State* has also an attribute to give additional information about *how available* the contact is.
 This is the **Show** attribute.
-It is used to report information about the availability.
 The *Show* attribute belongs to the class ``aioxmpp.PresenceShow`` and can take the following values:

     - ``PresenceShow.CHAT``: The entity or resource is actively interested in chatting (i.e. receiving messages).